-Slow Cooker Barbecue Pork Chops with Mashed Potatoes is the perfect meat and potatoes kind of meal!
+Slow Cooker BBQ Pork Chops with Mashed Potatoes is the perfect meat and potatoes kind of meal!
 The pork chops are fork-tender, falling off the bone, yet they’re still moist and packed with flavor!
-Throw everything pork chops in the CrockPot and come home to a comforting dinner!
+Throw everything with pork chops in the CrockPot and come home to a comforting dinner!

 In the summer we throw them on the grill, but in the winter Slow Cooker Barbecue Pork Chops are the way to go!
-This is the easiest dinner in the world to make and everyone loves it!!
+This is the easiest dinner recipe in the world to make and everyone loves it!!

 I’ve told you before that my family is a meat and potatoes family!
 I used to feel a bit guilty because I’m really not very good at side dishes.
 Sides almost always consist of potatoes in one form or another.
 I guess that makes sense since we live in Idaho!
 We love our taters and my kids go crazy for them so, I’m not going to feel bad about serving them at every meal!